pact-foundation/roadmap/README.md

 # Pact Foundation README

-This repository contains technical information about the pact source code
+This repository contains technical information about the pact source code and builds.
+Go to [pact.io][pactio] for user documentation.

 ## External pact repositories